Hothza/fbox/README.md

 - payouts(count = 1, currency = '') - returns list of payouts (no more than 10)
-from last 30 days for given currency (if not set than BTC is used as a default one)

-WARNING: This API call gives timeouts - use with care (it is probably disabled on FaucetBox)
+from last 30 days for given currency (if not set than BTC is used as a default one) *WARNING:* This API call gives timeouts - use with care (it is probably disabled on FaucetBox)

+There are also two helper methods:

+- is_response_ok?(body) - returns true if FaucetBox respone has status: 200
+- is_address_valid?(address) - checks if given coin address is valid (proper length, correct checksum, etc.)

 ## Contributing